- January 10, 2017

 A big problem with insecticides may be that we are just too quick to reach for them.
 Many effective insecticides are quite specific–not only to particular species, but also to specific stages in the bug’s development.
 Using the wrong chemical, on the wrong bug, or at the wrong time, introduces toxic hazards into your living areas without solving your problem.
 Matching the correct active ingredient to the problem and applying the insecticide correctly, including proper placement, timing, and amount, are essential for both safety and efficacy.
 It is useless and dangerous, for example, to spray adult bugs that have already laid their eggs and will simply die naturally within a few days–not an uncommon trait among pupating insects.
 Timing failures like this can introduce risk with no benefit.

 On the other hand, broad-spectrum insecticides like organophosphates, carbamates, pyrethroids, and neonicotinoids will work on many types of insects at various stages of development.
 This also means they may kill valued and beneficial insects too, including bees, butterflies, and caterpillars.
 These are systemic insecticides that can persist for a long time, sometimes even contaminating pollen and nectar, killing pollinators that rely on these food sources long after the insecticide was appliedopen_in_new.
 Many are highly toxic and improper use can harm humans and pets around the home, or birds, fish, and other nearby wildlife when spray drift or runoff enter natural habitatsopen_in_newopen_in_new.
+Some, like the popular neonicotiniod, imidacloprid, and a common organophosphate, chlorpyrifos, can even impair a bird’s migratory abilities, affecting body mass and orientationopen_in_new, both of which are important for surviving long migrations.

 Increasing resistance to insecticides is another concern with overuse.
 Sometimes, due to genetic or behavioral differences, individuals of an insect population may not be affected by an insecticide.
 Those unaffected may go on to reproduce successfully, leading to breeding resistance in their offspringopen_in_new.
 Building resistance like this is similar to how bacteria develop antibiotic resistance.
 Both lead to more applications of stronger/different poisons in order to maintain the same level of effectiveness.
 For the home and garden, there is a better way.